 The summer palace of Oscarshall is located on the peninsula of Bygdøy in Oslo.
 The palace was commissioned by King Oscar I and Queen Joséphine, and was completed in 1852.
 Today it is the property of the state and is placed at the disposal of the King.

-The palace is open to the public every summer.
+The palace is usually open to the public every summer.